 America’s Role in the World: A Campaign to Raise Awareness of National Choices

-This campaign was designed to raise awareness among young voters about the pressing foreign policy issues leading up to the 2016 US Presidential election.
-Effort focused on millennial voters, sharing information, videos, and infographics via a large-scale social media campaign.
-Even today, several years after this campaign was first released, information remains relevant to understanding complex issues.
+Designed to raise awareness among young voters about the pressing foreign policy issues leading up to the 2016 US Presidential election, efforts focused on millennial voters, sharing information, videos, and infographics via a large-scale social media campaign.
+Even today, the information remains relevant to understanding complex issues.

-EGF is working towards a world where citizens understand the complexities of geopolitics and are included in decisions that affect their daily lives.
-We are amplifying ideas, perspectives, and information through extensive media engagement, engaging videos, publications, and our very own None Of The Above podcast, making issues accessible and understandable.
+EGF works toward a world where citizens understand the complexities of geopolitics and are included in decisions that affect their daily lives.
+We amplify ideas, perspectives, and information through extensive media engagement, engaging videos, publications, and our very own None Of The Above podcast, making issues accessible and understandable.

 EGF’s Podcast: None Of The Above